 The School uses a wide variety of reading schemes that directly link with the National Bookband Scheme.

-We expect to see three signed reads per week.
+We expect to see four signed reads per week.

 Please **** NO NUTS ****